projectcalico/calico/docs/source/configuration.rst

 ==================

 This page describes how to configure Calico.
-We first describe the configuration of the core Calico components - Felix and ACL Manager - because these are needed, and configured similarly, regardless of the surrounding environment (OpenStack, Docker, or whatever).
+We first describe the configuration of the core Calico component - Felix - because these are needed, and configured similarly, regardless of the surrounding environment (OpenStack, Docker, or whatever).
 Then, depending on that surrounding environment, there will be some further